 No Difference Between Gold and Mud

 This is not symbolic, metaphoric, or hypothetical.
 Does the teacher demonstrate financial concerns, try to make a profit, or fear bankruptcy?
 Does the teacher give special attention to students with high social status?
 Wealth?
 A true teacher literally does not differentiate between gold and dirt.
 He or she does not make decisions based on financial factors.
 He does not withhold or limit his generosity.
-When testing your teacher, you MUST see detachment from the allure of this world, or he is surely a false teacher.
+You MUST see detachment from the allure of this world in your teacher.

 Challenges and Tests the Students

 Attaining Self-Realization requires changes in lifestyle, perspective, and character, and at times making the necessary changes in order to grow is difficult.
-When it becomes too difficult, a false teacher will not push the student or challenge his or her way of thinking.
-A true teacher cannot, and will not, allow a student to lounge in his or her current condition, if it is detrimental to their journey.
-No matter how difficult it is for both the student or the teacher, if the teacher has integrity he or she will not fail to challenge the student.
+A true teacher cannot, and will not, allow a student to lounge in his or her current condition if it is detrimental to their journey.
+No matter how difficult it is for both the student or the teacher, he or she will not fail to challenge the student.

 Loves His/Her Own Master